Peter Hauser (American football): Football player

 Hauser's most historic moment, however, came on October 27, 1907, against a Penn team that won every other game and was declared national champion.
 The "national champions" lost to Carlisle by a 26–6 score.
 At a time when forward passes were generally short tosses, Hauser threw a pass 40 yards, hitting his receiver in stride.
 In her history of Native Americans in football, Sally Jenkins called Hauser's long, 40-yard spiral pass against Penn one of the "three or four signal moments in the evolution of football" and "the sporting equivalent of the Wright brothers taking off at Kitty Hawk."
 The Philadelphia North American compared it to the "puny" passes of the day, called it "a lordly throw, a hurl that went farther than many a kick," and predicted that Hauser's throw would be "talked of often this year."
 Hauser's secret was throwing the ball in a spiral, allowing it to travel farther downfield.
 Carlisle head coach, Pop Warner, said that Hauser was credited as the first football player to throw a spiral pass and could "hit his ends on the dead run with uncanny accuracy."

 After the 1907 season, Hauser was selected as a consensus first-team fullback on the 1907 College Football All-America Team.
 Hauser and teammate, Albert Exendine, became the third and fourth Carlisle players to receive consensus All-American honors, following halfback Isaac Seneca in 1898 and quarterback Jimmy Johnson in 1903.
 Jim Thorpe became Carlisle's fifth consensus All-American in 1911.
 Carlisle coach Warner chose Hauser at the fullback on his all-time Carlisle football team and compared him favorably to Thorpe.
 According to Warner, Hauser was "practically a replica of Jim Thorpe."

-Later years
+Later life

 Hauser returned to El Reno, Oklahoma, the town that had built up around his birthplace at Fort Reno.
 He took an allotment and died in an automobile accident while changing a tire.
 Accounts differ as to whether he died in 1935, or the 1940s.
 He was posthumously inducted into the American Indian Athletic Hall of Fame in 1987.